DKruti/Cloud-Computing/README.md

 # Cloud-Computing
-Home work - 1 Write a web application to find the weather of a given city.
+## Home work - 1 Write a web application to find the weather of a given city. one service call another service

     1. Design the service using two microservices:
       a. which takes city name as input and provide zipcode as output
       b. which takes zipcode as input and provide temprature as output

     2. Implement these two independent microservices and then test them using either browser client or curl client.
-    3. Make these two microservices work together (Optional).
+    3. Make these two microservices work together.

 GITHUB Link: https://github.com/DKruti/Cloud-Computing.git